 To make sure you’re not overspending on your student overdraft, you’ll need to be aware of your incomings and outgoings.
 There are apps which can help you monitor this.
 Check if your bank offers text alerts that send you a message if your balance drops below a certain point.

-What should you do if your degree is longer than three years?
+What should you do if your degree is longer than 3 years?

 What happens to your student overdraft when you graduate?